Creating a new Internal Communication

 The Scale recipients of this Internal Communication use when providing scored feedback.

-Required to display a Score button on the Internal Communications Detail view; selecting Score on the Internal Communication displays the Review Internal Communication view with a picklist of the Scale values.
-If used, specify an existing scale in your organization's Scale Library.
-Scales typically include those used to measure proficiency, expertise, frequency, and agreement.
+You need this to display a Score button on the Internal Communications Detail view.
+Selecting Score on the Internal Communication displays the Review Internal Communication view with a picklist of the Scale values.
+If you use this, specify an existing scale in your organization's Scale Library.
+Scales typically include those you use to measure proficiency, expertise, frequency, and agreement.

-To generate an Action for the Team Member to respond to this Internal Communication, use the Score Has Action checkbox on the WX Process Instance page.
+To generate an Action for the Team Member to respond to this Internal Communication, use the Score Has Action checkbox.
+You'll find this on the WX Process Instance page.

 9. Select Save.